Practice type: Private

 How do you stay healthy in your own life?

 How I treat my patients is also how I treat myself.
+In reality, I teach what I do as a constant reminder to keep myself healthy and happy.
 I believe it’s so important to give myself the time and space to nourish myself.
 Yes, sometimes life gets out of hand, but I always come back to this.
 I love to dance and practice yoga as often as possible.
 I also love to eat delicious foods that make me feel great.
 I regularly give myself ample time to sleep each night (between 8 and 9 hours).
 And I always treat myself each week to indulge in something fun.